gee-community/example-scripts/imageCollection.limit.md

 - *newImageCollection* is the new image collection.
 - *oldImageCollection* is the specified image collection.
 - *max* is the specified number of elements, given as an integer.
-- Optional: *property* is the specified property, given as a string.
+- Optional: *property* is the specified property to sort by, given as a string.
 - Optional: *ascending* is the specified order, given as a Boolean set to True for ascending or False for descending.
+The default is true (ascending).

 ## Example